morden35/ridesharing_ml/README.md

 associated with a given ride contribute to whether or not a rider agrees to a pooled trip?
-Exploring such questions will allow us to see if and how ridesplitting behavior varies with socioeconomic and demographic variables related to a given community area—providing additional context to the debate on ridesourcing.
+Exploring such questions will allow us to see if and how ridesplitting behavior varies with socioeconomic and demographic variables related to a given community area—providing additional context to the debate on ridesourcing.</br>
 </br>
-See for the full report.
+See https://github.com/morden35/ridesharing_ml/blob/master/balza_orden.pdf for the full report.